-- American Psychological Association.
+American Psychological Association.
 (2009).
 Publication manual of the American Psychological Association (6th ed.).
-Washington, DC: Author. - Vickers, A. (2010).
+Washington, DC: Author.

+Vickers, A. (2010).
 What is a p-value anyway?
 34 stories to help you actually understand statistics.
-Boston, MA: Pearson. - V. COURSE ASSIGNEMNTS, POLICIES, AND GRADING: All assignments must be written in Times New Roman 12 point font, double-spaced, and follow APA (6th edition) formatting guidelines (see http://owl.english.purdue.edu/owl/resource/560/01/ for more information).
+Boston, MA: Pearson.

+V. COURSE ASSIGNMENTS, POLICIES, AND GRADING: All assignments must be written in Times New Roman 12 point font, double-spaced, and follow APA (6th edition) formatting guidelines (see http://owl.english.purdue.edu/owl/resource/560/01/ for more information).
 Assignments should be submitted electronically via email and are due by class time on the date indicated.
 Assignments turned in late will be eligible for only 50% of the available points.
 If there is an emergency contact me as soon as possible.
 All assignments should be submitted with the following naming convention: student's last name and the title of the assignment.
 For example:

-E.g. Beck_Literature Review Concept Map
+E.g. Beck_LiteratureReviewConceptMap

 Failure to follow any of these guidelines will result in a reduction in points for the assignment.
 Absentee Policy: I understand that we all get sick and busy.
-However, our class only meets once a week so missing class once is equivalent to missing a week's worth of class.
+However, our class meets during an expedited summer session so missing one class is roughly equivalent to missing a week's worth of class.
 If you are absent more than once, I will deduct points from your class participation grade as a result.
 You can't contribute to class if you do not attend.